whyframeshot - stock.adobe.com

 InfoScale is a software-defined storage platform focused on the high availability of data in hybrid cloud environments.
 The Data Compliance and Governance business, a collection of services and products, provides data visibility, security and governance tools.
 Backup Exec offers cloud data backup and protection for hybrid environments into S3-compatible object storage.

 The separation of Backup Exec from the larger Veritas portfolio could help the development of that application in particular, Wendt said.
 He noted that most of Veritas' development efforts were focused on NetBackup, an enterprise backup platform and appliance, and Alta Data Protection, a cloud-native extension of NetBackup.
-Cohesity has said it plans to incorporate those products in a future offering.
+Cohesity has said it plans to incorporate these products in a future offering.

-"Under Arctera, Backup Exec becomes the flagship backup product that it can target at midsized enterprises with 1,000 [to] 5,000 employees," Wendt said.
+"Under Arctera, Backup Exec becomes the flagship backup product that it can target at midsize enterprises with 1,000 [to] 5,000 employees," Wendt said.
 "I expect to see more, not less, news about Backup Exec going forward and more enhancements to it."

-Arcetra's two other divisions are already served by Cohesity's own offerings and make sense to separate out, according to Krista Case, an analyst at The Futurum Group.
+Arctera's two other divisions are already served by Cohesity's own offerings and make sense to separate out, according to Krista Case, an analyst at The Futurum Group.
 Cohesity already offers a collection of data classification tools, and InfoScale is more suited for on-premises applications and hardware, she said.

-"It is an area that Cohesity has also invested in its own set of rich data classification capabilities since its inception -- so it makes sense to keep that offering with the new Arctera," she said.
+"It is an area that Cohesity has also invested in its own set of rich data classification capabilities since its inception -- so it makes sense to keep that offering with the new Arctera," Case said.
 "The new Arctera will serve a different customer base, but I do see it having a future."

 Arctera will remain its own private company under the ownership of the Carlyle Group, a private equity and asset management firm, according to the Veritas FAQ.

-Cohesity, meanwhile, maintains co-development ambitions for its combined future with Veritas, expecting to increase the company from 3,500 customers to more than 10,000 once the deal closes.
+Cohesity, meanwhile, maintains codevelopment ambitions for its combined future with Veritas, expecting to increase the company from 3,500 customers to more than 10,000 once the deal closes.

 In an interview with TechTarget Editorial earlier this year, Cohesity CEO Sanjay Poonen said he plans to continue to support both Cohesity and Veritas products for the foreseeable future.